Dexmodzz/hyprland.conf/README.md

 ## 2. Change Wallpapers (and themes)

-**To apply wallpapers**, just make sure you have image files in the folder ~/Pictures/Wallpapers.If it doesn't exist, create it and place your wallpapers inside.
+**To apply wallpapers**, just make sure you have image files in the folder **~/Pictures/Wallpapers.
+If it doesn't exist, create it** and place your wallpapers inside.
-Then, press Ctrl + T to open the rofi theme selector and apply a wallpaper.
+Then, **press Ctrl + T** to open the rofi theme selector and apply a wallpaper.

 ## 3. Change GTK Theme